 (e) Total Housing Development Costs.
 The Department's estimate of the Total Housing Development Cost will be based on the Applicant's Development cost schedule to the extent that costs can be verified to a reasonable degree of certainty with documentation from the Applicant and tools available to the Underwriter.
 For New Construction Developments, the Underwriter's total cost estimate will be used unless the Applicant's Total Housing Development Cost is within 5% of the Underwriter's estimate.
 The Department's estimate of the Total Housing Development Cost for Rehabilitation Developments or Adaptive Reuse Developments will be based on the estimated cost provided in the SCR for the scope of work as defined by the Applicant and §11.306(a)(5) of this chapter (relating to SCR Guidelines); the Underwriter may make adjustments to the SCR estimated costs.
 If the Applicant's cost estimate is utilized and the Applicant's line item costs are inconsistent with documentation provided in the Application or program rules, the Underwriter may make adjustments to the Applicant's Total Housing Development Cost.

 (1) Acquisition Costs.
-The underwritten acquisition cost is verified with Site Control document(s) for the Property.
-At Cost Certification, the acquisition cost used will be the amount verified by the settlement statement.
-For Identify of Interest acquisitions at cost certification, the cost will be limited to the underwritten acquisition cost at initial Underwriting, or for Developments financed by USDA, the transfer value approved by USDA.

-(A) Excess Land Acquisition.
-In cases where more land is to be acquired (by the Applicant or a Related Party) than will be utilized as the Development Site and the remainder acreage is not accessible for use by tenants or dedicated as permanent and maintained green space, the value ascribed to the proposed Development Site will be prorated based on acreage from the total cost reflected in the Site Control document(s).
-An appraisal containing segregated values for the total acreage, the acreage for the Development Site and the remainder acreage, or tax assessment value may be used by the Underwriter in making a proration determination based on relative value; however, the Underwriter will not utilize a prorated value greater than the total amount in the Site Control document(s).
+(A) Land, Reconstruction, and Adaptive Reuse Acquisition.

-(B) Identity of Interest Acquisitions.
+(i) For a non-identity of interest acquisition of land, or a Reconstruction or Adaptive Reuse Development, the underwritten acquisition cost will be the amount(s) reflected in the Site Control document(s) for the Property.
+At Cost Certification, the acquisition cost used will be the actual amount paid as verified by the settlement statement.

-(i) An acquisition will be considered an identity of interest transaction when an Affiliate of the seller is an Affiliate of, a Related Party to, any Owner at any level of the Development Team or a Related Party lender; and (I) is the current owner in whole or in part of the Property; or
+(ii) For an identify of interest acquisition of land, or a Reconstruction or Adaptive Reuse Development, the underwritten acquisition cost will be the lesser of the amount reflected in the Site Control documents for the property or the appraised value as determined by an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines).
+An acquisition will be considered an identity of interest transaction when an Affiliate of the seller is an Affiliate of, or a Related Party to, any Owner at any level of the Development Team or a Related Party lender; and

-(II) has or had within the prior 36 months legal or beneficial ownership of the property or any portion thereof or interest therein prior to the first day of the Application Acceptance Period.
+(I) is the current owner in whole or in part of the Property; or

-(ii) In all identity of interest transactions the Applicant is required to provide:
+(II) has or had within the prior 36 months the legal or beneficial ownership of the property or any portion thereof or interest therein regardless of ownership percentage, control or profit participation prior to the first day of the Application Acceptance Period or in the case of a tax-exempt bond or 4% tax credit application the Application Date.

-(I) the original acquisition cost in the most recent non-identity of interest transaction evidenced by an executed settlement statement or, if a settlement statement is not available, the original asset value listed in the most current financial statement for the identity of interest owner; and
+(iii) For all identity of interest acquisitions, the cost used at cost certification will be limited to the acquisition cost underwritten in the initial Underwriting of the Application.

-(II) if the original acquisition cost evidenced by subclause (I) of this clause is less than the acquisition cost stated in the application:
+(iv) In cases where more land will be acquired (by the Applicant or a Related Party) than will be utilized as the Development Site and the remainder acreage is not accessible for use by tenants or dedicated as permanent and maintained green space, the acquisition cost that will be allocated to the proposed Development Site will be based on an appraisal containing segregated values for the total acreage to be acquired, the acreage for the Development Site and the remainder acreage.
+The Underwriter will not utilize a prorated value greater than the total amount in the Site Control document(s).

-(-a-) an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines); and
+(B) Acquisition and Rehabilitation.
+The underwritten acquisition cost for an Acquisition and Rehabilitation Development will be the appraised value as determined by an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines).